 SGT J.P.
 CAMPBELL, 55/53rd Battalion, 7th December 1942, Age 21

-This is a tribute and story about the life and service of SGT J.P.
-Campbell, who was killed in action at Sanananda on 7th December 1942, written by his niece Jenna Gallard who toured with Kokoda Trail Expeditions.
+This is a tribute to SGT J.P.
+Campbell who was killed in action at Sanananda on 7th December 1942 by his niece Jenna Gallard and family who toured with Kokoda Trail Expeditions.

 John Parkin Campbell was born in Sydney in June 1921, the second child born to his parents after his father had returned from serving on the Western Front in World War 1.
 He grew up with a brother and 3 sisters and was particularly close with my mother, who was born just a year later.
 It was a simple and frugal life growing up in the 20’s & 30’s.
 More than once the family had to hastily vacate their home in the middle of the night as they couldn’t pay the rent.
 John left school while still in his mid-teens, and on being fired from one job, declared to his boss ‘you can’t fire me, I quit!’
 As young adults, John and Mum often went out together, and would be mistaken for sweethearts.